kento-mc/evolve-cli/index.md

 ### Usage

-After installing the CLI, getting started with this technology stack is then as simple as running a single command:
+After downloading the repo, run 'npm install' to install the CLI.
+Getting started with this technology stack is then as simple as running a single command:

 ```bash
 evolve new